1 Part Course |

 • Open floor for questions, emerging 2026 risks, and practical takeaways

-This schedule gives a balanced, engaging flow: starting with technology, moving into risks and compliance for regulatory focus, and ending with actionable, interactive application.
+This digital asset course schedule offers a balanced, engaging flow: starting with technology, moving into risks and compliance for regulatory focus, and ending with an actionable, interactive application.

 Digital assets present both a challenge and an opportunity to innovate for lawyers.

-This live and interactive session will cover the following:
+Redcliffe’s live and interactive digital assets training covers the following:

 • Smart contracts